microlinkhq/browserless/README.md

 #### options

-This method use the following options by default:
+This method uses the following options by default:

 ```js
 {